Giving Day

 Notice: Voting is limited to one vote per 24 hours.

-High School: Jamaica High School
+High School: Northern Valley Regional High School at Old Tappan

 Bio: